joinemm/homepage/content/nixos-hetzner-cloud.md

 };
 ```

-We will start building our `configuration.nix` with the following skeleton, importing some things that we will need - including our disk configuration - and setting some basic variables.
-The [qemu-guest.nix](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/profiles/qemu-guest.nix) is imported from nixpkgs modules, and is responsible for loading the necessary kernel modules to make the VM bootable.
+We will start building our `configuration.nix` with the following skeleton, importing some things we will need — including our disk configuration — and setting some basic variables.
+The [qemu-guest.nix](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/profiles/qemu-guest.nix) is imported from nixpkgs modules and is responsible for loading the necessary kernel modules to make the VM bootable.
 Hetzner uses qemu under the hood for their cloud VMs.

 ```nix
 {